The British territory with Europe's harshest abortion laws

 Unlike in England, Scotland and Wales - where abortion can legally be performed - abortion in Gibraltar is punishable by life imprisonment under section 162 of the 2011 Crimes Act.

 "I don't see how we can say we are part of the EU, part of Britain, and have such a difference in that respect.
-It's ridiculous," Rosalina Olivia tells the BBC's Victoria Derbyshire programme.
+It's ridiculous," Rosalina Oliva tells the BBC's Victoria Derbyshire programme.

 She is a resident of Gibraltar who crossed the border into Spain to have an abortion in 2008.